Twilio: Acquisitions

-In February 2015, Twilio acquired Authy, a Y Combinator–backed startup that offers two-factor authentication services to end users, developers and enterprises.
+In February 2015, Twilio acquired Authy, a Y Combinator–backed startup that offers two-factor authentication (2FA) services to end users, developers and enterprises.

-In September 2016, Twilio acquired Tikal Technologies, the development team behind the Kurento WebRTC open-source project, for $8.5 million.
+The company acquired Tikal Technologies, the development team behind the Kurento WebRTC open-source media server software, for $8.5 million in September 2016.

 In February 2017, Twilio acquired Beepsend, a Swedish-based SMS messaging provider, for an undisclosed amount.
+Twilio acquired the Clef 2FA application in March 2017, after which Clef was discontinued and some of its employees were reassigned to Authy products.

-Twilio announced in September 2018 that they were acquiring Ytica, a Prague, Czech Republic–based speech analytics firm, for an undisclosed amount.

-In October 2018 Twilio announced they were acquiring SendGrid, a Denver, Colorado-based customer communication platform for transactional and marketing email, for $2 billion.
+Twilio announced in September 2018 that it was acquiring Ytica, a Prague, Czech Republic–based speech analytics firm, for an undisclosed amount.
+In October 2018 Twilio announced it was acquiring SendGrid, a Denver, Colorado-based customer communication platform for transactional and marketing email, for $2 billion.
 In February 2019, the two companies were formally merged in a deal valued at $3 billion.
 In November 2018, the company acquired Core Network Dynamics GmbH, a Berlin, Germany-based virtual evolved packet core company.

-Twilio announced in July 2020 that they had acquired Electric Imp, an internet of things platform company, for an undisclosed amount.
+Twilio announced in July 2020 that it had acquired Electric Imp, an internet of things platform company, for an undisclosed amount.
 In October of that year, the company acquired Segment, a platform to collect, clean, and activate customer data, for $3.2 billion.
 In May 2021, Twilio acquired Ionic Security, a data security platform for $30.2 million, and Zipwhip, a toll-free messaging services provider, for $850 million.

-In January 2022, Twilio announced that they agreed to acquire Boku Identity, Inc. from Boku, Inc. for $32.3 million.
+In January 2022, Twilio announced that it agreed to acquire Boku Identity, Inc. from Boku, Inc. for $32.3 million.

-In October 2025, Twilio announced their agreement to acquire Stytch, an identity platform for AI agents.
+In October 2025, Twilio announced its agreement to acquire Stytch, an identity platform for AI agents.

 Technology

 Twilio uses Amazon Web Services to host its communication infrastructure via APIs.
-Twilio follows specific architectural design principles to protect against unexpected outages and received praise for staying online during the widespread Amazon Web Services outage in April 2011.

 Rather than using industry-standard protocols such as SIP for call control, Twilio uses a customized markup language known as TwiML to allow for direct integration with its services.
 Twilio and the customer typically exchange TwiML documents via HTTP Webhook.

-Open-source contributions

-Twilio is known to support open source software development.
 In June 2010, Twilio launched OpenVBX, an open-source product that lets business users configure phone numbers to receive and route phone calls.
 One month later, Twilio engineer Kyle Conroy released Stashboard, an open-source status dashboard written in the Python programming language that any API or software service can use to display whether their service is functioning properly.

-Twilio also sponsors Localtunnel, created by former engineer Jeff Lindsay, which enables software developers to expose their local development environment to the public Internet from behind a NAT.

-Twilio lists several other open-source projects on their website, such as: